xdrm-io/aicra/README.md

 }
 ```

-If your handler signature does not match the configuration exactly, the server will print out the error and will not start.
+If your handler signature does not match the configuration exactly, the server will print out the error and won't start.

-The `api.Err` type automatically maps to HTTP status codes and error descriptions that will be sent to the client as json; client will then always have to manage the same format.
+The `api.Err` type automatically maps to HTTP status codes and error descriptions that will be sent to the client as json; clients have to manage the same format for every response.
 ```json
 {
     "error": {